bloodbee/website/content/posts/2020-12-16-product-creation-framework.md

 #### 2) You have to listen to the market and the people in it.

 Listen to your family, your colleagues, the people around you.
-We all have issues with something in this world, something that can maybe find a fix ?
+We all have issues with something in this world, something that can maybe be fixed?

 #### 3) Know how to seize opportunities (example: Uber, Airbnb, ...).